Interactions between para-quaternionic and Grassmannian geometry: Equivalence and first interactions

 \subsection{Equivalence of structures}

-As we mentioned in remarks \ref{rem:para}(2) and \ref{rem:grass}(2), both almost para\-/quaternionic structures and almost Grassmannian structures of type $(2,n)$ can be regarded as G-structures.
-This way, the equivalence can be exhibited by identifying the corresponding structure groups.
-In order to describe the structure groups one always passes to the vector space level $T_xM\cong\R^{2n}$ such that the structure group is the subgroup of $GL(T_xM)\cong GL(2n,\R)$.
-However, at this stage, the equivalence of structures reveals immediately (cf. subsection 4.3 in \cite{AlCo08}):
+Both almost para\-/quaternionic structures and almost Grassmannian structures of type $(2,n)$ can be regarded as G-structures.
+We have vaguely referred to the structure group of the former structure in section \ref{minimal}, while the structure group of the latter structure is described in section \ref{grassmn}.
+Passing to the vector space level $T_xM\cong\R^{2n}$, $x\in M$, this is a subgroup of $GL(T_xM)\cong GL(2n,\R)$ up to a covering.
+At this stage, the equivalence of the two structures is easy to see, cf. e.g. \cite[sec.~4.3]{Alekseevsky2008a}:

-Consider we are given a linear isomorphism $\R^{2n}\cong\R^{2*}\otimes\R^n$.
-Then an endomorphism of $\R^2$ gives rise to an endomorphism of $\R^{2n}$ via the action on the first factor.
-The restriction just to the trace-free endomorphisms of $\R^2$ yields a 3-dimensional subspace in $\End(\R^{2n})$.
-This obviously defines a para\-/quaternionic structure on the vector space $\R^{2*}\otimes\R^n\cong\R^{2n}$, which we call the \textit{standard para\-/quaternionic structure} and denote by $\Q_{std}$.